 Other endogenous molecules have been identified that mimic endocannabinoid effects.
-These include 2-AG ether (noladin ether), N-arachidonovl dopamine (NADA), virodhamine, N-homo-ylinolenoylethanolamine (HEA), and N-docosatetraenoylethanolamine.
+These include 2-AG ether (noladin ether), N-arachidonoyl dopamine (NADA), virodhamine, N-homo-ylinolenovlethanolamine (HEA), and N-docosatetraenoylethanolamine.
 Although the molecules palmitoylethanolamide (PEA) and oleoylethanolamide (OEA) bind to PPARs instead of cannabinoid receptors, their action potentiates anandamide effect by inhibiting FAAH (the enzyme that degrades anandamide) and by direct allosteric effects on other receptors.
-The sum of these effects is referred to as the "entourage effect" [45; 46; 47].
-PEA has become a research focus, with a growing number of clinical trials evaluating its pain-reducing efficacy in diverse chronic pain conditions [48].
+The sum of these effects is referred to as the "entourage effect" [45; 46; 47; 48].
+Advocates of the term suggest the effect mechanism is the underlying reason that many patients claim to experience an overall better effect from full-spectrum Cannabis products.
+However, this suggestion relies mostly on anecdotal evidence from observational studies.
+Critics state that the "entourage effect" is unsupported by sound evidence and that the term is primarily used for marketing purposes in the cannabis industry [49; 50; 51; 52].
+PEA has become a research focus, with a growing number of clinical trials evaluating its pain-reducing efficacy in diverse chronic pain conditions [53; 54].